invibeme/chekin-guest-sdk/packages/core/README.md

 # chekin-guest-sdk (Core Package)

-The core framework-agnostic SDK package for integrating Chekin's host management platform into web applications through secure iframe embedding.
+The core framework-agnostic SDK package for integrating Chekin's guest registration and check-in platform into web applications through secure iframe embedding.

 ## Overview

 This package provides the foundational `ChekinGuestSDK` class that can be used in any JavaScript/TypeScript environment, regardless of framework.
 It handles iframe creation, secure communication via postMessage, configuration validation, and comprehensive logging.

+> **Migrating from ChekinPro?** See our comprehensive [Migration Guide](../../MIGRATION_GUIDE.md) for step-by-step instructions to upgrade from the legacy ChekinPro SDK.

 ## Key Features